OwenCochell/PaperMC-Update/README.md

 A simple CLI script for automating the checking, downloading, and installing of PaperMC server updates.

 NOTE: This script can only be used for updating a [PaperMC Minecraft Server](https://papermc.io/).
-I highly recommend their implementation, as it is incredibly fast, supports multiple plugin formats, and is highly customisable.
+I highly recommend their implementation, as it is incredibly fast, supports multiple plugin formats, and is highly customizable.
 Consider changing if any of that sounds good to you.
 You can find the PaperMC documentation [Here](https://paper.readthedocs.io/en/latest/), and you can find their github page [Here](https://github.com/PaperMC).

 # Prerequisites
 You must have Python 3+ installed.
-It should come pre-installed on most systems.
+It should come pre-installed on most linux systems.
 This script has no other dependencies, so all you need is python!
 Instructions for installation are below:

 ## Linux:

 RPM:
->yum install python3.7
+>yum install python3.9

 Debian:
->apt install python3.7
+>apt install python3.9

-(Or use whatever packet manager is installed on your system)
+Or use whatever packet manager is installed on your system.
-## MacOS:

->brew install python3.7
+The only important part is specifying python3.9!

 ## Windows:

-Windows users can download python [Here](https://www.python.org/downloads/).
+Windows users can download python [Here](https://www.python.org/downloads/windows/).
 The installation is very straightforward, although we recommend you add python to your PATH environment variable, as this makes using python much easier.

 More information on installing/configuring python can be found [Here](https://www.python.org/downloads/).
-(Any python 3 version works, although I recommend python 3.7)
+(Any python 3 version works, although I recommend python 3.9)

+We also supply windows binaries that can be ran directly on windows systems without python!
+We use [PyInstaller](https://www.pyinstaller.org/) to build these binaries, and they are built using the one file option, or '-F'.

+These binaries are much slower than running via python, and there might be some weird bugs or quirks.
+They are built for windows only.
+We provide one with each version change.
+Find them [here](https://github.com/Owen-Cochell/PaperMC-Update/releases) in the releases!

+## MacOS:

+MacOS users can download python [Here](https://www.python.org/downloads/mac-osx/).

+Again, the installation is very straightforward, but more information can be found [Here](https://docs.python.org/3/using/mac.html).

 # Usage